-The latest development of COVID-19 pandemics led to maximized online consuming and it proved that an advanced e-commerce platform is “a must” for businesses to survive.
-Although the online shopping itself, serves the same purpose as the classic shopping, it has a completely different user experience.
-One aspect which is really important in the shopping activity is the process of finding out what will the user purchase next?
+The latest development of the COVID-19 pandemic led to maximized online consumption and it proved that an advanced e-commerce platform is “a must” for businesses to survive.
+Although online shopping itself, serves the same purpose as classic shopping, it has a completely different user experience.
+One aspect which is really important in the shopping activity is the process of finding out what will the user purchase next.
 Or, will the customers buy more from their targeted product?
 In the offline world, products are placed in different sections and users can have their senses aroused (visual, smell, even sounds will attract them) to buy more products.
-But when shopping online, they can only see a limited list of products on the screen and the online platform can only “guess” what they would like next.
+But when shopping online, they can only see a limited list of products on the screen, and the online platform can only “guess” what they would like next.

-By using technology, customer satisfaction can be significantly improved as there are ways to measure what the client wants and to ultimately increase sales.
-This doesn’t mean offering random products, but with precisely data-driven selected products for every unique customer.
+By using technology, customer satisfaction can be significantly improved as there are ways to measure what the client wants and ultimately increase sales.
+This doesn’t mean offering random products but with precisely data-driven selected products for every unique customer.

 In this blog post, our focus is on using an engine that can be leveraged to guess what the customers would want, i.e. we are going to describe the RECOMMENDER ENGINE, powered by graph databases.

 The recommender engine that you will use will make the difference between a good, solid, and outstanding e-commerce platform.